 Exciting Potential

 For some, raising capital for a startup or being an important early investor in a creative endeavor is more about the thrill than the return.
-However, as crowdfunding sites learn to meld the altruistic experience with potential for profit, more investors this burgeoning industry.
+However, as crowdfunding sites learn to meld the altruistic experience with profit potential, more investors are in this burgeoning industry.

-That about wraps it up for today.
-If you are feeling inspired to build your own community, we encourage you to check out SocialEngine.
+That about wraps it up for today.Β If you are feeling inspired to build your community, we encourage you to check out SocialEngine.
 We’ll do all the hard stuff so you can focus on building a community.